Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/Results/Pretrained/README_PRETRAINED.md

 This part shows how the **original YOLOv8n model** performed on my custom dataset of Oil Palm trees and VOPs.
 It was my **starting point** before i tried training or fine-tuning anything.
 I used this to see how well a general model would work on specific images.

 ## Performance Snapshot
-I was actually surprised by how well the pre-trained model did, even without any extra training:
+I included a few graphs like the precision, F1 score, normalized confusion matrix, and training metrics over time.
+While I'm still learning how to read them all in detail, here is what I learned:

 * **'Oil Palm' Detection**: It's really good at finding 'Oil Palm' trees, with high accuracy and rarely missing them.
 * **'VOPs' Detection**: It finds most 'VOPs' but sometimes get confused, a few false positives showed up.
 * **Overall Accuracy**: The model is quite accurate overall, scoring a high mAP@0.5 of 0.972.
-This mean it's already retty good at spotting both 'Oil Palm' and 'VOPs' correctly.
+This mean it's already pretty good at spotting both 'Oil Palm' and 'VOPs' correctly.

 ### Individual Performance Graphs
 Here are the detailed graphs showing how the pretrained YOLOv8n model performed: